-This is different from being fired or being made redundant because you are still employed by them and still have some entitlements like annual leave.
+This is different from being fired or being made redundant because you are still employed by the employer and still have some entitlements like annual leave.

-In response to the economic effects of COVID-19, there have been some changes to stand down laws in Australia.
-According to the Fair Work Ombudsman, employers can now stand their employees down during the pandemic for the following reasons:
+In response to the economic effects of COVID-19, employers have stood down their employees during the pandemic for the following reasons:

 - There has been a stoppage of work due to lack of supply